 A 50/50 option form is available from your council.
-If you are a member in more than one office or job, you would need to specify in which of the offices or jobs you wish to move to the 50/50 section.
+If you have more than one office or job in which you contribute to the Scheme, you would need to specify in which of the offices or jobs you wish to move to the 50/50 section.

 If you elect for the 50/50 section, you would be moved to that section from the next available pay period.
-You would then start paying half your normal contributions and build up half your normal pension.
+You would then start paying half your normal contributions and build up half your normal pension while you are in that section.
 When you make an election for the 50/50 section, your council must provide you with information on the effect this will have on your Scheme benefits.